google/youtube-8m/README.md

 models over the [YouTube-8M](https://research.google.com/youtube8m/) dataset.
 The code gives an end-to-end working example for reading the dataset, training a TensorFlow model, and evaluating the performance of the model.
-Out of the box, you can train a logistic classification model over either frame-level or video-level features.
-The code can be extended to train more complex models.
+Out of the box, you can train several [model architectures](#overview-of-models) over either frame-level or video-level features.
+The code can easily be extended to train your own custom-defined models.

 It is possible to train and evaluate on YouTube-8M in two ways: on your own machine, or on Google Cloud.
 This README provides instructions for both.